 She's the kind of woman that inspired John Lennon to write, "You must be good-looking, because you're so hard to please."

-Over a plate of hay at a diner one night, I kept staring at her, thankful I'd pre-supped on a Daly's steak sandwich, and asking myself if she looked half her age because of vegetables, vitamins or genetics?
+Over a plate of hay at the Sunlight Café one night, I kept staring at her, thankful I'd pre-supped on a Daly's steak sandwich, and asking myself if she looked half her age because of vegetables, vitamins or genetics?

 I fantasized the grain I was grinding was a Canlis steak.